SAP-archive/teched2021-ANA260/exercises/Section 10 - Time Analysis/README.md

 ![10-21](https://user-images.githubusercontent.com/92877810/140178403-2e9cd164-249f-4d77-82b8-abf54a658ad8.png)

 🚩You can see the Date Selector input control was added to the story filter bar.
-In the time series chart, you can see that the data now show November data until November 30th
+In the time series chart, you can see that the data now show October data until October 31st.

 ![10-22](https://user-images.githubusercontent.com/92877810/140178404-59bade35-8056-434f-b739-a7d92f6cb4be.png)